No public risk from CPL, assures Rowley

 “However, if any member of this cluster display signs of COVID-19 at any time during the tournament all members of that cluster will be expected to self-isolate for a period of 14 days from the time that a member of that group first shows symptoms.

-Three-time champions Trinbago Knight Riders along with St Lucia Zouks, St Kitts and Nevis Patriots and Jamaica Tallawahs, will also contest the tournament.
+Three-time champions Trinbago Knight Riders (TKR) along with St Lucia Zouks, St Kitts and Nevis Patriots and Jamaica Tallawahs will contest the tournament.

-TKR clash with Amazon Warriors in the tournament opener on August 18 at the Brian Lara Stadium.
+TKR clash with Amazon Warriors in the tournament opener on August 18 at the Brian Lara Academy.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive